kurrik/roomanna/blog.roomanna.com/src/site/posts/012-my-first-weeks-at-twitter/body.md

 </a>
 </p>

-**My team**.
+# My team

 The Developer Relations team is so much smaller than the team I was on at Google (even if you only count Chrome DevRel) that it's amazing to see how much has been done up until this point.
 The stuff on [dev.twitter.com][19] is done by such a small team, yet the quality of the